excitedmuck/uniaalborg/README.md

 The python file demonstrates reproducibility of the above R code in a python environment and plots the feature importance scores.

+To run the code;
+- Download the files natively to your folder
+- Download Sentinel Imgaery from https://drive.google.com/drive/folders/1KVeZrCYU8rWJu3VrheY5y7H22QvZb9tX?usp=sharing